 In Britain, that means we have to engage with the Labour Party.
 Although others on the left have sometimes disagreed, we think any attempt to progress radical change will have to go through a social democratic agency.
 This view isn’t dependent on who is party leader at any given time but is based on our assessment of how radical change can be promoted in a British political context.
-It is why the ILP rejoined the Labour Party in 1975.
+It is why the ILP rejoined the Labour Party (as Independent Labour Publications) in 1975.

 The fortunes of the Labour Party have changed enormously over time, and the task of enabling it to be a force of progressive change has changed as well.
 New Labour’s dominance had a corrosive effect on the internal life of the party even though it enjoyed electoral success.
 After losing office in 2010 there was much debate in and around the left and centre-left about how the party might regain public trust and how its politics might be transformed for the better.

 The election of Jeremy Corbyn as leader in 2015 led to a huge surge in membership and saw the party adopt a bolder and more radical stance.
 But it was a project that failed to realise its potential due to its own shortcomings, a shifting political climate, and fierce criticism from political opponents and the media.